|

 how the ideas

-behind it are affecting your lives, and your places in society as smart
+behind it are affecting your lives and your place in society as smart

 people.